baseboxorg/jeffskinnerbox.github.io/content/ideas/living-my-linux-life-on-ms-windows-using-cygwin.md

 [Step by step instructions to install NodeJS on Windows](http://boxysystems.com/index.php/step-by-step-instructions-to-install-nodejs-on-windows/)

 # Installing TiddlyWiki
+I find myself with a multitude of ancillary information and I need a place to adequately organize and store it.
+May of the topic are interrelated and should be searchable and cross-linked.
+What I need is a [microblog][22] or a [personal wiki][21].
+There seems to be many of them but I have found [TiddlyWiki][23] offering the most inviting solution.
+I particularly like the fact that you can use it with just a browser (must be at least somewhat [HTML5 complatable][24], like [Chrome][25]).
+All you need is a browser and you maintain the wiki via a locally stored HTML file.
+The file is loaded with [JavaScript][26] to support the editing of the wiki.
+TiddlyWiki's fundamental units of information is the "[tiddler][27]", which is to capture a small, self contain thought, idea, or concept.

+The really strong features for me are that
+TiddlyWiki is amazingly easy to use, portable across multiple operating systems, and highly configurable.
+What pushed me over the top are the facts that I could also use, via [TiddlyWiki Plugins][29],
+Markdown to format the content
+(althought TiddlyWiki supports it own Markdown-like formating language which is more powerful) and I can edit using Vim via CodeMirror.
+The post "[TiddlyWiki, an open source Evernote with VIM and Markdown][28]" gives a good, quick discussion on this topic.

+TiddlyWiki can deliver it's web pages via a server using [Node.js][30].
+This provides the interactivity I want, and I can password protect its editing.
+In addition, individual tiddlers are stored in separate files, instead of a single HTML file, so you can organise them as you wish across multiple wiki.

 # Installing Vim Under Windows
 While you can use `vim` within the Cygwin environment,